-- Jules Kinder submits an application to register a cookbook titled Pie in the Sky: In the Author Created field, the applicant asserts a claim in "text, photographs, and compilation of ingredients."
-Each recipe contains a list of ingredients, instructions for making a pie, and a photograph of the finished product.
-The registration specialist will communicate with the applicant.
-The claim in text and photographs is acceptable, but the claim in compilation is not, because the applicant appears to be asserting a claim in a mere listing of ingredients. - Martha Custer submits an application to register a set of basic instructions for knitting a sweater.
+- Martha Custer submits an application to register a set of basic instructions for knitting a sweater.
 In the Author Created field, she checks the box for "text."
 There are dozens of steps in the process, and the instruction for each step is one sentence long.
 The registration specialist will register the claim, because the instructional text, taken as a whole, contains a sufficient amount of expression to support a registration. - Jules Kinder submits an application to register a cookbook titled Pie in the Sky.
 In the Author Created field, the applicant asserts a claim in "text, photographs, and compilation of ingredients."
 Each recipe contains a list of ingredients, instructions for making a pie, and a photograph of the finished product.
 The claim in text and photographs is acceptable, but the claim in compilation is not, because the applicant appears to be asserting a claim in a mere listing of ingredients.
 The registration specialist may add an annotation, such as: "Regarding authorship information: Compilation is mere listing of ingredients or contents; not copyrightable.
-37 CFR 202.1."

-- The Abigail Adams Co. submits an application to register a set of basic instructions for crocheting a scarf.
+37 CFR 202.1." - The Abigail Adams Co. submits an application to register a set of basic instructions for knitting a scarf.
 In the Author Created field, the applicant asserts a claim in "text, photographs, and artwork."
 The work contains illustrations, photographs, patterns, and other artwork, but the instructional text is extremely basic, abbreviated, and formulaic, such as "knit 1, purl 2."
 The registration specialist will communicate with the applicant.
-The claim in "text" is not, because the instructional text, taken as a whole, is de minimis. - Paulina Neumann submits an application to register a recipe for a caesar salad.
+The claim in "artwork" and "photographs" is acceptable, but the claim in "text" is not, because the instructional text, taken as a whole, is de minimis. - Paulina Neumann submits an application to register a recipe for a caesar salad.
 In the Author Created field, the applicant asserts a claim in "text."
-The work contains a list of eleven ingredients together with the following instructions: "(1) puree anchovies, garlic, dijon, egg yolks, (2) drizzle oil in gradually to emulsify; (3) add lemon, parmesan cheese, salt, pepper, worcestershire and tobasco sauce."
+The work contains a list of eleven ingredients together with the following instructions: "(1) puree anchovies, garlic, dijon, egg yolks; (2) drizzle oil in gradually to emulsify; (3) add lemon, parmesan cheese, salt, pepper, worcestershire and tobasco sauce."
 The registration specialist will refuse to register the claim, because the list of ingredients is not copyrightable and the instructional text is de minimis.

-For a discussion of the deposit requirements for an instructional work, see Chapter 1500, Section 1509.1(F).
+For a discussion of the deposit requirements for an instructional work, see Chapter 1500, Section 1509.1(I).